 Our Careers Department

 The Careers Department is located on the lower floor of the library building.
-The fully-resourced careers library is open throughout the school day and, as we have the benefit of a dedicated Head of Careers.
-Students are welcome to drop-in for an informal discussion at anytime between 8.00 am to 4.00 pm, Mondays to Thursdays.
+The fully-resourced careers library is open throughout the school day and, as we have the benefit of a qualified Head of Careers, students are welcome to drop-in for an informal discussion at anytime between 8.00 am to 4.00 pm, Mondays to Thursdays.
 Activities embedded within the PSHE/Key Skills curriculum alongside a series of extra-curricular careers talks, workshops and conferences form the basis of the school’s careers' education, information, advice, and guidance (CEIAG) programme.
 This aims to help students know and understand:

 - Their abilities, strengths, and preferences